aymanxdev/simple-python-projects/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is a simple collection of Python programs.
-Enjoy and feel free to add more to it or improve it! ☕️ 👨‍💻
+This is a simple collection of Python projects.
+Enjoy and feel free to add more to it or improve it

--Beginner Level-.